cataclysmbnteam/Cataclysm-BN/data/mods/DinoMod/DESIGN.md

 As much as possible, there should be content and feature parity between both (all?)
 Cataclysm variants for the best player experience and easiest mod maintenance.
 As of October 2022 the known code differences between the two for DinoMod are:
 * Monstergroups folder - BN groups need  "default" and "cost_multiplier" to be defined, "weight should be "freq" instead
 * Monsters folder:
-    - DDA supports biosignature and dissect and melee_damage and aggro_character and "bleeds" (not the flag) and bleed_rate, and not the BLEEDS or the GUILT flag while BN supports BLEEDS and GUILT and melee_cut and biosignature or dissect or melee damage or the death_guilt death_function or aggro_character or the "bleeds" entry or bleed_rate.
+    - DDA supports dissect and melee_damage, while BN supports melee_cut but not dissect or melee damage
+    - the DDA death_guilt system is handled by the GUILT flag in BN
+    - the DDA "bleeds" and "bleed_rate" fields are handled by BLEEDS flag in BN
     - bullet armor is "armor_bullet" in BN and so on for other armor types
     - DDA's petfood entry is handled by DOGFOOD, CATFOOD, and CATTLEFODDER flags in BN.
     - Death functions for ACID and FIREBALL and SMOKEBURST have different formatting also.